-Hammond, a Democrat, was the representative for Minnesota's 2nd congressional district from 1907 to 1915.
+Hammond was the representative for Minnesota’s 2nd congressional district and was a Democrat.
+He served from 1907 to 1915.

 From Dec 1907 to Mar 1915, Hammond missed 339 of 1,054 roll call votes, which is 32.2%.
 This is on par with the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|